UcheSylvester/150-DAYS-OF-ALC-4.0/README.md

 ## DAY 13

 Today I had my very first code facilitation session/experience at the #ALC4 meetup 1.0 held at the Rad5Tech Hub, Aba, and it was better than I thought.
-Introduced learners to learning with pluralsight and web development fundamentals, and it felt wonderful! :heart_eyes::fire:
+Introduced learners to learning with Pluralsight and web development fundamentals, and it felt wonderful! :heart_eyes::fire:

 This reminds me so much of when I started about a year ago as an absolute beginner with ALC 3.0!
 It's really amazing how much one can grow in such a short period of time and we've not even started!
 The dedication I saw in learners today was golden:heart_eyes: